TREATING ACNE IN LONDON

 WHAT DOES ACNE LOOK LIKE?

 The main symptom of acne is the appearance of a large volume of spots on the skin.
 Acne can develop on the face, back and chest and is a combination of blackheads, inflamed spots, cysts and pustules.
 In some severe instances, the scalp, armpits and groin can also be affected.
-More severe acne can leave scarring which can be pit-like, crater-like or bumpy.
 To avoid scarring, it is vital to treat acne before this stage.